There are many different types of solar panels – find the right ones for your home

 Solar Panel Product Warranty

-So, for a solar panel with a 10-year product warranty, if the panel fails within 10 years, the manufacturer will give you a new one for free.
+So, for a solar panel with a 12-year product warranty, if the panel fails within 12 years, the manufacturer will either give you a new one for free, or compensate you in some way, e.g. by giving you a cash payment.

 There are some manufacturers that give much longer product warranties.
-For example, Sunpower offers a 25-year product warranty on their panels.
-Sunpower panels are more expensive, though.
+For example, SunPower offers a remarkable 40-year product warranty on their panels.
+SunPower panels are however noticeably more expensive.

 Solar Panel Performance Warranty